PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Be sure to make your foreshadowed climactic scene visual.
 The harder the climactic scene is to visualize, the less power it will have to engage your audience.
 When you foreshadow a climactic scene in your presentation, you inspire your audience to head toward that scene.
 The idea is to make the audience want to make the scene come to life.

+Day 40: Challenging the Audience to Take Action